Active Inference with a Self-Prior in the Mirror-Mark Task: DISCUSSION

 Of Mitchell's~\cite{mitchell_mental_1993} two theories of mirror self-recognition, the inductive theory requires (1) mature kinesthetic-visual matching and (2) understanding of mirror correspondence, while the deductive theory additionally requires (3) full understanding of object permanence and (4) objectification of body parts.
 The model implements the core elements of the inductive theory through self-prior-based visual-proprioceptive matching and implicit learning of mirror reflection, but object permanence and explicit objectification of body parts are not yet implemented.

 We also deliberately stop short of the stronger claim that mark-directed behavior by itself constitutes evidence of higher-order self-consciousness.
+Touching the marked body part is a necessary but not a sufficient condition for mirror self-recognition; we show how this necessary behavior can emerge, rather than claiming that the model fully recognizes its reflection as itself.
 Indeed, the interpretation of mark-directed behavior remains actively debated: Kohda et al.~\cite{kohda_cleaner_fish_2022} reported that a fish species passes the mark test by reacting to ecologically relevant colored marks, while Gallup and Anderson~\cite{gallup_self-recognition_2020} questioned the rigor of such interpretations.
 We therefore interpret the present study not as a complete account of mirror self-recognition, but as a computational hypothesis showing how a concise self-prior mechanism can generate its key behavior.

 In addition to these theoretical points, extending the sensory modalities and environmental conditions addressed by the model is needed.
 The current model does not include tactile input; Chinn et al.~\cite{chinn_tactile_2020} showed that infants who received experience reaching for tactile targets on the body achieved mirror self-recognition earlier, suggesting that integrating the tactile modality may improve learning efficiency.
 Validating generalization under varying mirror angles and distances and comparing with real robots and infant developmental data remain future work. }